Use OATP for research on OA

-- You could recommend items that you discover on your own or items already discovered and tagged by other OATP taggers.
+- You could recommend items that you discover on your own or items already discovered and tagged by others.

-- To take advantage of the "OA tracking" done by other project taggers, subscribe to the OATP's primary feed.
-This is the feed of what all our taggers are tagging.
-When you come across an item you'd like to recommend, just add your own recommendation tag to the item, and the item will enter your recommendation feed.
+- To take advantage of the "OA tracking" done by other project taggers, then subscribe to the OATP primary feed (all the new items our taggers are tagging), or the OATP full feed (all the items, new and old, that our taggers are tagging).
+When you come across an item you'd like to recommend, just add your own recommendation tag, and the item will enter your recommendation feed.

 - This works for real-time tagging (when you find new works you'd like to recommend) and retroactive tagging (when you find older works you'd like to recommend).

 - It works whether the recommender is an individual or a group.

 - Here are four ways to make it work for a group: (1) The group designates one member to tag the works the group recommends.
 (2) Many or all members of the group tag recommended works, and create a remix feed combining their separate recommendation feeds.
 (3) The group shares a single TagTeam account and login.
 (4) If the group recommendation tag is group-rec, and members of the group have usernames User1, User2, and User3, then create a boolean search of "group-rec AND (User1 OR User2 OR User3)" and share the unique URL for that boolean search.

 - Any entity could share its expertise or perspective by creating a recommendation feed in its own name: an OA project, OA working group, OA publisher, library, university, scholarly society, foundation, or non-profit organization.

 - This is a good way to help readers cope with information overload.
 If the Primary OATP feed is too voluminous, and one or more good taggers are recommending what they consider to be the best of the new OA developments, then readers who respect the judgment of those taggers could subscribe to one or more of those recommendation feeds.
 Readers could do this instead of subscribing to the full Primary OA feed, or in addition to it.